 Notional rent relates to the notional income and expenditure recognised in relation to the mobile classrooms donated for use from the Local Authority.

-The pension reserve relates to the school's share of the deficit of the Leicestershire County Council's Local Government Pension Scheme.
+The pension reserve relates to the school's share of the Leicestershire County Council's Local Government Pension Scheme.

 Restricted fixed asset funds